Black-Eyed Peas & Ham

 - Soak peas according to package directions.

 - Transfer peas to a 6-qt. slow cooker; add the next 12 ingredients.
-Cover and cook on low for 5-7 hours or until peas are tender.
+Cover and cook on low until peas are tender, 5-7 hours.
 Sprinkle with cilantro if desired.
 Serve with rice.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.